-Franklin is four times the state average for percentage of households with cash public assistance income.
-All Western Tidewater localities are above the state average.
+Franklin is almost 6 times the state average for percentage of households with cash public assistance income.
+All Western Tidewater localities are above the state average, with the exception of Isle of Wight which is equal to the state average.